bschulz81/AcceleratedLinearAlgebra/README.md

 This is a first submission for a simple linear algebra library.
 It is somewhat an extension to the mdspan class of c++.
 While mdspan works with compile time set extents, this library uses c++ concepts, so that stl vectors on the heap can be used for extents.
-It has support for rowmajor and column mayor data (but that is not tested) and rank sizes larger than 2 (but that was not tested very much).
+It has support for rowmajor and column mayor data and rank sizes larger than 2 (but higher ranks are currently slow and not parallelized).

 Currently, the library uses open-mp on cpu and gpu and the message passing interface.